Zzzzhen1/Funky_Pendulum/README.md

 General:
 1. not fully understood yet, but to keep things in consistent with the phase feedback(with an extra pi), phase_active is also added pi
+2. Hide the delay time display
+3. correct the different stage syncronization

 From arduino_manager.py:
 1. this is supposedly referring to the reset pin, however not working properly (secondary)